gXLg/jutsu-api/README.md

-Downloads the whole anime, walking over seasons and episodes iteratively and downloading each. `quality` parameter specifies the quality of the videos to be downloaded, a valid quality must be enetered.
+Downloads the whole anime, walking over seasons and episodes iteratively and downloading each. `quality` parameter specifies the quality of the videos to be downloaded.
+If `quality` is `None`, highest quality will be used.
 `threads` parameter with default value `1`, if it is specified to be not equal `1`, will create a ThreadPool and download simultaneously.
 Downloading whole anime will create a folder with it's name and subfolders for seasons.